About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 Amalgamation of Regional Rural Bank

 In 2005, the first phase of amalgamation was initiated by the Sponsor Bank-wise within a State.
 The amalgamation process brought down the number of RRBs from 196 to 82.
-To provide better customer service by having better infrastructure, computerization, an experienced workforce, common publicity, and marketing efforts the amalgamation was carried out in the year 2011.
+To provide better customer service by having better infrastructure, computerization, an experienced workforce, common publicity, and marketing efforts, the amalgamation was carried out in the year 2011.
 The amalgamated RRBs also benefit from large areas of operation and enhanced credit exposure limits for high-value and diverse banking activities.
 As a result of the second phase of amalgamation during 2011-2014, the number of RRBs was brought down to 56 from 82.

 In the year 2018-2019, the amalgamation of RRBs was done based on the roadmap provided by NABARD and consultation with respective Sponsor Banks and State Governments.
 As of April 2019, the number of RRBs has been brought down to 43 from 56.
 The amalgamation has been made with the expectation of bringing better efficiency of scale, higher productivity, improved financial health of the RRBs, and greater credit flow to rural areas.